ShmidtAlex/pizza/README.md

 	18. addonsList should get from addonElement number and names of choosen addons +
 	19. number of choosen addons should be shown on addonsList component, just like a total cost of all addons +
 	20. adding addons to the finalObject in PizzaUnit component should processed after pressing apply button +
-	21. totalPrice in AddonsList component should reset after closing component
+	21. totalPrice in AddonsList component should be resetted after closing component
 	22. button addToCart in addon section should appears only after removing any addons or shouldn't anyway?

 ## Build Setup